 As presented in the video attached to this article.
 You can see that there are people defending MOBE.
-To our suprise the guy in the YouTube recording is a high paid affiliate of the company so it’s only natural for the ex-police officer to support MOBE.
+To our surprise the guy in the YouTube recording is a high paid affiliate of the company so it’s only natural for the ex-police officer to support MOBE.

 We really hope MOBE Ltd gets the book thrown at it and cops what it deserves.
-Fingers crossed that all of those who were, who felt they were pressured in and scammed by MOBE recieve a full reimbursement once this case is settled and closed.
+Fingers crossed that all of those who were, who felt they were pressured in and scammed by MOBE receive a full reimbursement once this case is settled and closed.

 Isn’t it bizarre how MOBE can be charging you over $60,000.00 when Wealth Affiliate has only one recurring payment of $49.00 per month.
 Compare the pair!
 They both chase the same outcome, but one shines brightly from the other!

 Have you Been Taken Advantage of for the Last God Damn Time!
 Read into it.